Developmental Movements can transform any child's ability to learn with ease, enjoyment and success

 How long it will take?

 This will depend on how many reflexes are retained.
 On average, around 6 – 12 months, sometimes a little longer with more severe learning / developmental challenges and then the results are for life.
 A level of change takes place immediately after making each movement.
-As the person learns to make the movements exact over a 3 week period of just 10 minutes a day practice, so the level of change improves too, and the learning challenges will ease away.
+As the person learns to make the movements exact over a 3 - 4 week period of just 10 minutes practice a day, so the level of change improves too, and the learning challenges will ease away.
 I guarantee results if my instruction is followed.

 Below is a short 2 minute video made by a parent, Andrea Thornton.
 You may recognise you have the same questions about issues your child may have, and that there is an alternative drug-free and completely natural way to improve neurological connections that are life changing.
 If you go to Amazon.co.uk there is a 30 minute award-winning film you can buy and download very cheaply with further information and understanding about the importance of primitive reflexes.
 It will answer many questions you probably have as a parent or school.